-- (b) Where feasible, when a structure is relocated on a parcel the original location of the structure shall be replanted with vegetation which may consist of grasses, shrubs, trees, or a combination thereof. - (4) Reconstruction or Replacement.
-Any non-conforming structure which is located less than the required setback from a water body or upland edge of a wetland and which is removed, or damaged or destroyed, regardless of the cause, by more than 50% of the market value of the structure before such damage, destruction or removal, may be reconstructed or replaced provided that a permit is obtained within eighteen (18) months of the date of said damage, destruction, or removal, and provided that such reconstruction or replacement is in compliance with the water body or wetland setback requirement to the greatest practical extent as determined by the Planning Board in accordance with the purposes of this Ordinance.
+- (b) Where feasible, when a structure is relocated on a parcel the original location of the structure shall be replanted with vegetation which may consist of grasses, shrubs, trees, or a combination thereof. - Reconstruction or Replacement.
+Any non-conforming structure which is (4) located less than the required setback from a water body or upland edge of a wetland and which is removed, or damaged or destroyed, regardless of the cause, by more than 50% of the market value of the structure before such damage, destruction or removal, may be reconstructed or replaced provided following the receipt, review and approval of an application by the Planning board and that a permit is obtained issued by the Code Enforcement Officer within eighteen (18) months of the date of said damage, destruction, or removal, and provided that south reconstruction or replacement is in compliance shall comply with the water body or wetland setback requirement to the greatest practical extent as determined by the Planning Board in accordance with the purposes of this Ordinance.
 In no case shall a structure be reconstructed or replaced so as to increase its non-conformity.
-If the reconstructed or replacement structure is less than the required setback, it shall not be any larger than the original structure, except as allowed pursuant to Section 12.C.(1) above, as determined by the non-conforming footprint of the reconstructed or replaced structure at its new location.
+If the reconstructed or replacement structure is less than the required setback, it shall not be any larger than the original structure, except as allowed pursuant to Section 12.C.(1) above, as determined by the non-conforming footprint and height of the reconstructed or replaced structure at its new location.
 If the total footprint of the original structure can be relocated or reconstructed beyond the required setback area, no portion of the relocated or reconstructed structure shall be replaced or constructed at less than the setback requirement for a new structure.
 When it is necessary to remove vegetation in order to replace or reconstruct a structure, vegetation shall be replanted in accordance with Section 12.C.(3) above.

-Any non-conforming structure which is located less than the required setback from a water body or upland edge of a wetland and which is removed by 50% or less of the market value, or damaged or destroyed by 50% or less of the market value of the structure, excluding normal maintenance and repair, may be reconstructed in place with no expansion of the footprint if a permit is obtained from the Planning Board within one year of such damage, destruction, or removal.
+Any non-conforming structure which is located less than the required setback from a water body or upland edge of a wetland and which is removed by 50% or less of the market value, or damaged or destroyed by 50% or less of the market value of the structure, excluding normal maintenance and repair, may be reconstructed in place with no expansion of the footprint or height if a permit is obtained from the Planning Board Code Enforcement Officer within one year of such damage, destruction, or removal.